eclipse-hono/hono/site/content/deployment/helm-based-deployment.md

 helm template --name eclipse-hono --namespace hono --output-dir . helm/
 ~~~

-This will create an `eclipse-hono` folder containing all the resource descriptors which can be deployed to the cluster using the following commands:
+This will create an `eclipse-hono` folder containing all the resource descriptors which can then be deployed to the cluster using `kubectl`:

 ~~~sh
 # in directory: eclipse-hono-$VERSION/deploy/